 There are other significant differences

-Numerologist dot com's report only describes each number by itself, while Decoz includes chapters that oversee multiple numbers and explain not only their individual meanings, but also how they affect each other, offering unique and valuable insight not found in other numerology reports.
+Numerologist dot com's reading only describes each number by itself, while Decoz includes chapters that oversee multiple numbers and explain not only their individual meanings, but also how they affect each other, offering unique and valuable insight not found in other numerology reports.

 The very first chapter, for example, describes how you three core name numbers together, and in their particular arrangement, affect you.
 After all, there is a big difference between a 3 Expression, 5 Heart's Desire, and 7 Personality or a 3 Expression, 7 Heart's Desire, and 5 Personality (see a sample here).